gustavorayos/gustavorayos/README.md

 ### Hello 👋

 #### My name is Gus.
-I'm a Computer Systems Engineer working in the San Francisco Bay Area 🌉
+I'm a Information Systems Engineer working in the San Francisco Bay Area 🌉

 ##### BIO